-This publication was developed as a part of the project Environmental Justice Organisations, Liabilities and Trade (EJOLT)

-(FP7-Science in Society-2010-1).
+This publication was developed as a part of the project Environmental Justice Organisations, Liabilities and Trade (EJOLT) (FP7-Science in Society-2010-1).
 EJOLT aims to improve policy responses to and support collaborative research and action on environmental conflicts through capacity building of environmental justice groups around the world.

-Visit our free resource library and database at www.ejolt.org or follow tweets (@EnvJustice) to stay current on latest news and events.
+Visit our free resource library and database at www.ejolt.org or follow tweets (@EnvJustice) or updates on our facebook page (EJOLT) to stay current on latest news and events.